cyanreg/txproto/DOCS/lua-scripting.md

 The main programming API is fully atomic and asynchronous.
 All actions, unless otherwise indicated, will only take effect if `tx.commit()` is called, and can be discarded via `tx.discard()`.
+All scripts and functions may call `coroutine.yield()` at any point. txproto will automatically resume execution of other coroutines, if any, and then resume.
+Callbacks may yield at any point as well.
+Finally, certain txproto API calls will yield, notably any event's `await()` method.

 Context creation functions
 --------------------------